We are a Proud AOTA Approved Provider!

 MarySue Williams, OTR/L and Sherry Shellenberger, OTR/L

 MarySue and Sherry have lectured extensively across the country and internationally since 1991.
 They have published numerous products including book, songs, and games related to self-regulation.
-Their work has been included in multiple Occupational Therapy Textbooks.
+Their work has been included in multiple occupational therapy textbooks and the program is used in over 40 countries.
 MarySue and Sherry have developed practical ways to teach people of all ages how to incorporate sensory integration and "sensory diet" concepts into very day living.
-AOTA recognized their contributions by honoring them with the “Excellence in Intervention Development and Dissemination” Award in June 2003.
+In 2003, they were honored to receive the American Occupational Therapy Association’s Recognition of Achievement Award for “Excellence in Intervention Development and Dissemination” for outstanding contributions to their field.

 This workshop is intended for a variety of professionals, including OTs, COTAs, PTs, PTAs, SLPs, teachers, paraprofessionals, social workers, counselors, and parents.
 All who participate will glean new information whether or not they have tried using the Alert Program®.

 The Alert Program® Online Course is appropriate for Introductory, Intermediate and Advanced levels because of the unique structure of this training: those who are new to the Alert Program® or sensory integration concepts (Introductory Level) will hear the information presented in a way that they will feel ready to begin using the program.
 And those who are familiar with the Alert Program® (Intermediate Level) and those who have been using the program for years or even teaching about sensory integration concepts (Advanced Level), will hear new ways to share the information with other team members and entice them to become “detectives” to support self-regulation, as well as learning advanced ways to implement the program.